Lee-AnnC/True_Essence/README.md

 True Essence meets these user needs in that:

 - The recipes here and all of our products are 100 % naturally made.
-- Our new blog is filled with tips and help and recipies on all things "Essential".
+- Our new blog is filled with tips and help and recipes on all things "Essential".
 - This is wonderful in that there are always new and improved ideas to try and recipes to inspire all.
-- Our online store is safe and uses a progrm that protects your data, so you can shop with confidence.
+- Our online store is safe and uses a program that protects your data, so you can shop with confidence.
 - With every new order the delivery amount is adjusted depending on the sale amount.
 Meaning delivery could be free.
 - We now have a weekly blog that is filled with information on gardening, medical and recipes.
 - The user can add comments to the blogs, this helps us to know what the user wants in the next blog.

 ### Business Goals

-- To give the user the ease and convinience of shopping in our online store.
+- To give the user the ease and convenience of shopping in our online store.
 - To give the user the option to increase their shopping to obtain "Free Delivery".
 - To give the user the peace of mind that their payment details are safe.
 - To give the user a place to learn/read about new ideas on essential gardening.